mpcox/203.328/README.md

 <img src="graphics/velvet_output_files.png" width="700"/>

+Although all of these files contain information, the main files needed for this lab are *stats.txt* and *contigs.fa*.

-The main file, *stats.txt*, contains almost all the information we need about the assembly.
-You should mostly use this file for your analyses below.
-For the example dataset, it should look something like this:
+The *stats.txt* file contains most of the information we need about how well the assembly worked.
+You should mostly use this file for the analyses you're asked to do below.
+For the example run, the *stats.txt* file should look something like this:

 ```
 ID   lgth   out  in   …
 1    329    0    0    …
 ```

 This particular file only contains two lines: a header line and a single entry on the next row.
+There will be more lines for other assembly parameters.

 The most interesting columns are the first and second.
-The first column gives the ID of the assembled fragment (i.e., contig 1).
-The second column gives the length of this assembled fragment (here, 329 nucleotides).
+The first column lists the ID number of each assembled fragment, called a *contig* (here, '1').
+The second column lists the length of each assembled contig (here, 329 nucleotides).

-For many datasets, you will see a number of assembled fragments rather than just one.
-Some of these assembled fragments may be very small (even, in extreme cases, just 1 nucleotide).
+For most datasets, you will see far more assembled contigs, and some of these contigs may be very small (even, in extreme cases, just 1 nucleotide).

-The actual assembled sequences are contained in the file *contigs.fa*.
-The assembled fragments will look something like this:
+The actual assembled sequences – the *contigs* – are contained in the file *contigs.fa*.
+This is just a simple text file containing FASTA sequence records.
+Each contig will look something like this:

 ```
 >NODE_1_length_329_cov_16.844984